marciocg/meuengenho_blog/README.md

 The app was made to run in Google AppEngine, with Google Datastore as database.

-### Know issues:
+### Known issues:

 - there's a /flush route to clean memcache.
-Sometimes when the code is changed, gae returns HTTP 500 because of memcache, don't know why. cleaning/flushing memcache solves the problem.
+Sometimes when the code is changed, gae returns HTTP 500 because of memcache, don't know why.
+ Cleaning/flushing memcache solves the problem.

 ## TODO:

 - BETTER DESIGN/LAYOUT;
-- Include link to json api in template files.
+- Include link to json api in template files;
+- Include user auth with facebook/google+.